AML Compliance for Australian Lawyers, Accountants and Financial Service Providers

 Transaction-level documentation

-Loan agreements, ownership deeds, and formal agreements form the audit trail for funds flow.
-Under Tranche 2, undocumented loans or asset transfers are primary suspicious matter triggers.
+Loan agreements, ownership deeds, and formal contracts provide a clear audit trail for the movement of funds.
+Under AML/CTF obligations, undocumented loans or asset transfers are a key trigger for suspicious matter reporting.

 High Demand